 The economic impact of COVID-19 on health care continues to reveal itself through reductions in patient volume and revenue and in higher practice costs.
 As the pandemic stretches on, physician practice viability remains under threat.

 Financial impacts were assessed with a claims-based analysis of changes in Medicare physician spending for 2020 and a nationwide survey of physicians in July and August of 2020.

-The report “Changes in Medicare Physician Spending During the COVID-19 Pandemic” provides an in-depth look at impacts of the COVID-19 pandemic on physicians.
-Using Medicare claims data, the report documents changes in Medicare Physician Fee Schedule (MPFS) spending during the first six months of 2020, highlighting the types of service, settings and specialties that were most affected by the pandemic.
+This updated report (PDF) provides an in-depth look at impacts of the COVID-19 pandemic on physicians.
+Using Medicare claims data, the report documents changes in Medicare Physician Fee Schedule (MPFS) spending for 2020, highlighting the types of service, settings and specialties that were most affected by the pandemic.

 Key findings from the report

 - MPFS spending dropped sharply in March and April of 2020, falling as much as 57% below expected.

 - Although it recovered from the April low, MPFS spending in the fourth quarter of 2020 was still 10% less than expected.

 - For all of 2020, the estimated reduction in Medicare physician spending associated with the pandemic was $13.9 billion (a 14% decrease compared to expected).